alexmitelman/blog/content/blog/Amazon API Gateway with Lambda is a next generation of web frameworks.md

 This brings us to the next question.
 Is it worth it?
 Why do I need to learn another tool?

 Of course, there is no right answer.
 It depends.
 There was some learning curve for your favorite web framework.
-Why CodeFormation should be any different?
+Why CloudFormation should be any different?
 It's just a tool that serves its purpose.
 The bigger question is why should I make a serverless application while I can develop it with my favorite framework.
 And the answer is again "It depends".

 I've developed a Telegram bot that makes some basic calculations for me.
 I am a single user of this Telegram bot.
 It's implemented with Lambda so I don't need to spin up and manage an entire EC2 instance that will answer my question once a week or so.